 With production being highly variable on a night-to-night basis, daily fantasy baseball plays a bit differently than other sports.

-Therefore, crushing your value plays -- whether it be a pitcher unexpectedly piling up strikeouts or a low-salaried batter racking up points -- can be the secret sauce to taking down a tournament.
+Therefore, crushing your value plays -- whether it be a pitcher unexpectedly piling up strikeouts or a lower-salaried batter racking up points -- is the true secret sauce to taking down a baseball tournament.

 With just 90 weighted runs created plus (wRC+) to begin the new year, the Minnesota Twins are off to a slow start offensively.
 Tonight could help.

 They've got a sizable 4.73 implied team total in Kansas City against Daniel Lynch.
 Lynch, the owner of a career 5.01 skill-interactive ERA (SIERA), didn't help the concerns around his effectiveness by allowing three homers in five innings during his season debut in St. Louis.

 Notably, Gio Urshela should hit right in the middle of the order against him at this small salary.
 Urshela is off to a slow start against righties, but in a small sample of 16 plate appearances, he's tattooed lefties for a 170 wRC+ and .200 isolated power (ISO).

 Dunning has ceded five earned runs in 8.2 innings to open 2022, so he's far from untouchable.
 Importantly, the Texas right-hander is especially prone to issues against lefties.
 While he keeps the ball out of the air against righties (20.1% fly-ball rate in 2021), his fly-ball rate skyrockets against lefties (34.1%).